mattdeboard/mattdeboard.net/2012/02/07/haystack-resource-for-django-tastypie.rst

 REST API for search results
 ===========================

+**Updated:** *So after talking with the author of Tastypie I added the* `SearchDeclarativeMetaclass` *to handle inheritance of the metaclass attributes I set on the* `SearchResource` *class.
+I almost entirely copied his* `ModelDeclarativeMetaclass` *and it seems to work.
+I've seen* `DeclarativeMetaclass` *when I dig into the guts of Django or Haystack; this is the first time I've ever actually made use of it -- not that I'm doing anything groundbreaking with it.*

 So, first things first: `django-tastypie <https://github.com/toastdriven/django-tastypie>`_ is pretty great.
 If you're running a Django web application and want to expose your data via a REST API, tastypie will do it.
 I got everything up-and-running in just a few hours (95% reading, 5% writing).

 Tastypie -- written by `Daniel Lindsley <https://twitter.com/#!/daniellindsley>`_, the guy behind `django-haystack <http://haystacksearch.org>`_ -- uses a `Resource` class to handle all the API hairiness; it comes with a `ModelResource` subclass out of the box to provide an interface to a Django model & the ORM.
 If you want a better explanation, or want to know more, go `read the docs <http://django-tastypie.readthedocs.org/en/latest/index.html>`_.